Chapter 8 Using GitHub in a workflow

 You are now free to close that GitHub PAT window.
 Note that you will want to be very careful with your PAT.
 Do not share it or put it anywhere that others could see it or access it!

 1. Now we also need to add your username and email to the RStudio GitHub credentials by running a command like below.
-But replace the example username and email with what corresponds to your GitHub account.
+Be sure to replace the example username and email with what corresponds to your GitHub account.

 use_git_config(user.name = "Jane", user.email = "jane@example.org")